mrshah-at-ibm/solidity-project/README.md

    The go build will take a long time to compile inside the container build as it cannot use any cache.
 So I started with the base build and pushed the image as `mrshah/kp:app-orig`.
 Then I would build the app locally and replace only the binary in the image.
 This was pushed as the image `mrshah/kp:app` and used everywhere.
 I would also restart the pod and watch it run - all in [one script](./tools/restart_and_watch.sh).

+10. Auth

+   The app is protected by tokens which can only be generated after authenticating against Github's SSO.

 ## Usage

 ### Prerequisites